kevin-li-195/blog/src/Template/Articles/Swaps.md

 + 0.50% (the LIBOR is the London Interbank Offered Rate, and it is one of those commonly quoted fluctuating interest rates out there.).

-She quickly looks up the current 1 year LIBOR rate, and sees that it's **3%**!
-With the additional 0.50%, that's only a **3.50%** interest rate!
-That means that in a year, assuming LIBOR doesn't change (but you, the reader, now probably know what's coming next), she'll only have to pay **103,500 Currency!**
+She quickly looks up the current 1 year LIBOR, and sees that it's **3%**.
+With the additional 0.50%, that's only a **3.50%** interest rate.
+That means that in a year, assuming LIBOR doesn't change (but you, the reader, now probably know what's coming next), she'll only have to pay **103,500 Currency.**

 "What a steal!" she cackles as she signs the contract with a crow's feather dipped in pig's blood.

 One year later, she comes back triumphantly to repay her debt of 100,000 + 3,500 Currency.
 But what's this?
-The 1 year LIBOR rate has gone up from 3% to 5%!
+The 1 year LIBOR has gone up from 3% to 5%!
 This means that instead of paying 103,500 Currency, she'll have to pay 105,500 instead.

+---

+It should be pretty clear what the risk is here!

+> Interest rate risk is your exposure to changes in interest rates.
+> Fixed rate loans are exposed to downward shifts in interest rates.
+> Floating rate loans are exposed to upward shifts in interest rates.
+> The converse is true if you are the party who is lending money.

+Let's see how Interest Rate Swaps can help us hedge against this risk.

+### Interest Rate Swaps

+Remember how we had earlier defined a swap as an agreement to exchange certain things at certain periods in time?
+Well, we can use such an agreement to take advantage of decreases in interest rates, if we're currently locked into a fixed rate contract.

+Let's say that in our previous case where you had a contract for 100,000 Currency at 5%, you believed that it is likely that interest rates are going to go down; specifically, the LIBOR.
+But you can't change the terms of the contract, so you can form an agreement with someone else that looks like this:

+1. You pay them LIBOR + 0.50% on some agreed upon amount (called the **notional**) every year.
+This notional amount generally doesn't change hands; it's just there so that we can express payments in percentages.
+Let's say that this amount is 50,000 Currency.
+2. They pay you a fixed 4% on the notional every year.

+Now, we have effectively hedged ourselves slightly against drops in LIBOR.
+Let's do some math!

+Our original contract was for 100,000 Currency, to be paid in one year, at 5% fixed per annum.

+We currently have agreed to pay floating-for-fixed, with the terms that we are to **pay** LIBOR + 0.50% and **receive** 4% on a notional amount of 50,000 Currency.

+Let's say that LIBOR, when the debt comes due, has fallen to 2.00%.
+Without this agreement, we would be stuck paying 105,000 Currency.
+But now that we have this interest rate swap, we now receive 4% on 50,000 Currency (which comes out to 2,000 Currency) and pay 2.50% of 50,000 (which comes out to 1,250 Currency), which provides us with a net income of 750 Currency!

+Similarly, if we're on the opposite side of the table (i.e. we are currently locked into a floating rate loan, and we believe that rates are going to go up), we can choose to enter into an interest rate swap agreement so that we **pay fixed** and **receive floating.**

+Thus, we can use interest rate swaps to control our exposure to changes in interest rates!
+Whee!

+> Note: It should be made clear that of course there is also **upside** exposure if we don't enter
+> into an interest rate swap agreement (e.g. if we're in a fixed rate contract, and rates go up, then we're paying
+> less than what the market would have us pay.
+If we're in a floating rate contract, and rates go down,
+> then we're paying less than what we otherwise would have paid if rates did not go down).
+>
+> This of course is possible!
+But, as in many cases pertaining to finance and accounting, we want
+> to avoid surprises.
+In other words, we'd like our financial position's sensitivity to variance in interest
+> rates to be as low as possible.